Climate in the Classroom

-- To explore with regional educators ways that we can contribute to finding and developing curricular materials which promote student awareness and understanding of the science of climate change, together with its causes, consequences, and actions we can take.
-These curricula could be used in schools, for home schooling, and in extra-curricular situations, such as youth groups, after school clubs, nature centers, summer camps, etc.
+- Finding and developing curricular materials which promote student awareness and understanding of the science of climate change, together with its causes, consequences, and actions we can take.
+These curricula could be used in schools, for homeschooling, and in extra-curricular situations, such as youth groups, after school clubs, nature centers, summer camps, etc.

-- To develop and give one-time presentations about climate change to elementary-age and middle-school-age children as an introduction to the subject.
+- Developing and giving one-time presentations about climate change to elementary through high school students as an introduction to the subject.
 Give the teacher, parent, or group leader follow-up curriculum materials.

-- wish to use education in climate change as their senior project, capstone project, or to fulfill another class requirement.
+- Connecting and working with high school and middle-school students who might help develop curriculum and present in lower-age classrooms and/or wish to use education in climate change as their senior project, capstone project, or to fulfill another class requirement.

 Connection to SOCAN Mission

-One of SOCAN’s main mission objectives is to educate the public about climate science.
-One of the most effective ways of doing this is reaching students at all levels.
+One of SOCAN’s main mission objectives is to educate the public about climate science, and of the most effective ways of doing this is reaching students at all levels.